Gomphotherium: Ecology

 Most species of Gomphotherium are inferred to have been browsers or mixed feeders, but specimens of G. steinheimense from China are suggested to have been grazers.
 Oxygen and carbon isotopes from G. productum enamel unearthed in the Port of Entry Pit, Oklahoma reveal it fed predominantly on C_{3} plants year-round.
+Gomphotherium, like other elephantimorphs with long lower jaws, is thought to have used its tusks on the lower jaw to cut through vegetation while it was being held in place by the trunk, which likely had a high level of flexibility similar to living elephants.
+Its feeding strategy is suggested to have been relatively unspecialised, unlike some other contemporary long-jawed elephantimorphs such as Choerolophodon or the amebelodontid Platybelodon.
+A 2026 study analyzed the chemical composition of teeth of Gomphotherium angustidens from the Miocene (Langhian) strata from Quinta da Farinheira of Portugal, providing evidence of seasonal changes in its diet and probable evidence of geophagia during fixed times of the year.

+Historic 1901 illustration of Gomphotherium angustidens feeding.
+By Charles R. Knight.

 Evolution

 Gomphotherium likely originated in Africa during the late Oligocene-early Miocene.
 The oldest remains of Gomphotherium are known from Africa, dating to approximately 19.5 million years ago.
 Gomphotherium migrated into Eurasia across the "Gomphotherium land bridge" approximately 19 million years ago.
 Gomphotherium underwent rapid evolution after its arrival in Eurasia, reaching its peak diversity during the Early-Middle Miocene.
-Gomphotherium has been posited to be paraphyletic and the ancestor of later gomphothere genera, including the "tetralophodont gomphotheres" such as Tetralophodon which are probably ancestral to stegodontids and elephantids.
+Gomphotherium has been posited to be paraphyletic and the ancestor of later gomphothere genera, including the "tetralophodont gomphotheres", such as Tetralophodon (which is suggested to have a close relationship with the species G. steinheimense) which are probably ancestral to elephantids.
+Gomphotherium annectens has been suggested to be the ancestor of the stegodontids.
 Gomphotherium first arrived in North America during the mid-Miocene, approximately 16-15 million years ago, and is suggested to be ancestral to later New World gomphothere genera, such as Cuvieronius, Stegomastodon and Rhynchotherium.
 Asian populations of Gomphotherium are suggested to have been ancestral to Sinomastodon.
+Gomphotherium became extinct in northern China during the Middle Miocene around 13 million years ago.
+The youngest remains attributed to Gomphotherium in Africa date to around 13-10 million years ago.
 The last European species of Gomphotherium became extinct at the beginning of the Late Miocene, around the start of MN9, approximately 10 million years ago.
 The last Gomphotherium species disappeared from North America at the beginning of the Pliocene, approximately 5 million years ago.